Tag out

-A 1911 American Tobacco Company baseball card illustrating a baserunner being tagged out at third base.
+A 1911 American Tobacco Company baseball card illustrates a baserunner being tagged out at third base.

 In baseball and softball, a tag out, sometimes just called a tag, is a play in which a baserunner is out because a fielder touches him with the ball or with the hand or glove holding the ball, while the ball is live and the runner is in jeopardy of being put out (usually when he is not touching a base).

-A baserunner is in jeopardy when any of the following are true:
+A baserunner is in jeopardy when any of the following is true: